duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 `Much easier design principle compared to page replacement according to prof`

-The question of how we allocate the fixed amount of ofree memory among the various processes
+The question of how we allocate the fixed amount of of free memory among the various processes

 ex:
 - 128 frames
 - os takes 35
-- 93 free for iser
+- 93 free for user
 - we have 2 processes
   - how many frames does each process get?